 When children and young people have monocular vision, it’s even more important to preserve their eyesight.
 But that doesn’t mean that they have to miss out on all the fun of sports and activities.
 Zishan Naeem, Lead Orthoptist for Retinoblastoma Services at The Royal London Hospital, gives some tips on eye safety and using protective eyewear…

-Monocular vision relates to having useful vision from one eye only – this could be the case for children who have both eyes (where one eye has poor vision and the other eye has good useful vision) or children who have one eye only (and have lost their other eye).
-In such children it is vital to preserve their vision, and for this reason it is important to consider the use of protective eyewear such as protective glasses/sports goggles.
+Monocular vision relates to having useful vision from one eye only – this could be the case for children and young people (CYP) who have both eyes (where one eye has poor vision and the other eye has good useful vision) or one eye only (and have lost their other eye).
+With monocular vision, it is vital to preserve this vision, and for this reason it is important to consider the use of protective eyewear such as protective glasses/sports goggles.

-Most children’s activities, as enjoyable as they may be, carry a significant amount of risk and children may sustain injuries, some of which are easily preventable.
+Most CYP’s activities, as enjoyable as they may be, carry a significant amount of risk and children may sustain injuries, some of which are easily preventable.
 Since your child has monocular vision, it is important to try and prevent any injuries to your child’s seeing eye.
-It is vital to teach eye safety to your child, just as you would teach general safety with day-to-day activities.
+It is vital to teach eye safety to your child, just as you would teach general safety with day-to-day activities such as scanning around their environment so that they are aware of their surroundings.

 Before introducing your child to any kind of activity it is important that you and your child are aware of the risks of injuries during play.
-Your child may well get some bruises and or cuts during rough play, but the most important thing for them to remember is to protect their only seeing eye as much as possible.
+Your child may well get some bruises and or cuts during rough play, but the most important thing for them to remember is to protect their only/better seeing eye as much as possible, such as by scanning their environment or by ‘breaking their fall’.

 Your child should attend a local optician to obtain protective eye wear.
 If a prescription has been found, then you will be issued with a pair of prescripted glasses – it is important to note that the lenses must be POLYCARBONATE lenses, which is a stronger material used for the lenses and will add to the protection of your child’s seeing eye.
 These can be worn with a sports band.
 Stronger, durable frames must be chosen, and these can be recommended by the dispensing assistant at the opticians.